sourcegraph/sourcegraph-public-snapshot/doc/admin/config/encryption.md

 }
 ```

-When you first enable encryption, only new records will be written to the database as encrypted.
-New and old records will remain readable.
-Existing, unencrypted records will be encrypted in the background over time.
+When you first enable encryption, new records will be written to the database an encrypted, but existing data will remain initially unencrypted.
+Existing unencrypted records will be encrypted in the background over time.
 The status of this job can be checked via the `Worker > Record encrypter` dashboard in Grafana.
+We distinguish encrypted and unencrypted records in the database, so partially encrypted/decrypted databases are readable by the application, so enabling or disabling encryption should not impact performance or data integrity of your instance.

 ## Disabling

 If you decide to disable encryption, or want to switch to a new key, you must first decrypt the database.
 To do so, set the environment variable `ALLOW_DECRYPTION` to `true` on the `frontend` and `worker` services.
-New records will be written without encryption, and existing encrypted records will be decrypted in the background over time.
+New records will be written to the database as plaintext.
+Existing encrypted records will be decrypted inthe background over time.
 The status of this job can be checked the same way as enabling the initial encryption job, via the `Worker > Record encrypter` dashboard in Grafana.
 Once all existing records have been decrypted, the existing keys can be removed from the site configuration.

 ## Key rotation